tay-lab/Prox-seq/README.md

 **estimateComplexes(data, non_complex=[], mean_cutoff=1, p_cutoff=0.05, p_adjust=True, sym_weight=0.25, df_guess=None, nIter=200, tol=5, sep=':')**

 Estimate complex abundance by iteratively solving a system of quadratic equations.
+The system of equations is set up based on the expected random count of each PLA product.

     Parameters
     ----------